Dad, You’ve Got This!

 What To Do:

-1. Remind her the kit is in her backpack.
+1. Remind her the kit is in her backpack (or wherever you choose to keep it).

 3. Let her know mild cramps are normal.